 Unlike many other insects, the boll weevil was resistant to conventional insecticides, poisons, and then-known antipest practices.
 Its spread from Mexico depended on a combination of appropriate weather conditions and cultivation practices, coupled with a shortage of cotton gins.
 Cotton bolls with seed were often transported from the lower Rio Grande valley to gins as far north as Alice, and this practice may have contributed to the spread of the weevil.
 Basic information on the relationship of the boll weevil to the cotton plant and other cultivated plants was explored by C. H. Tyler Townsend, one of the many colorful personalities involved in the early fight against the boll weevil.
 Townsend was an official of the United States Department of Agriculture who traveled through southern Texas in 1894 and reported as much as 90 percent crop damage in that area.
 In 1899 the state appointed Frederick W. Mally, an entomologist, to direct state efforts to combat the insect.
 Mally launched a cultivation plan intended to produce crops early, before the weevils multiplied.
 But record freezes that delayed early planting, heavy rainfall, and the great Galveston hurricane of 1900 all combined to help spread the boll weevil in spite of Mally's brilliant but seriously underfunded labors.

 In 1901 E. Dwight Sanderson succeeded Mally as state entomologist.
 He continued many of Mally's programs, but in addition the Texas legislature chose to offer a $50,000 prize for discovery of a way to rid Texas of the boll weevil.
 The proclamation was made from the Capitol steps on July 13, 1903.
 A Boll Weevil Commission was appointed by Gov. S. W. T. Lanham to evaluate the claims and claimants to the prize.
 But no one really expected the contest to work.
 The prize offered by the legislature made both themselves and the boll weevil a figure of fun for newspapers throughout the nation, and this episode is sometimes found in civics or government texts as an illustration of the foolishness of lawmaking bodies.
 A more meaningful effort to control the boll weevil occurred on Walter C. Porter's demonstration farm at Terrell, where Seaman A. Knapp led the work that later served as a model for the National Extension Service.
 The boll weevil continued to spread year by year through Louisiana, Arkansas, Mississippi, Alabama, the Carolinas, Tennessee, and Virginia.
 By World War I, calcium arsenate had been found reasonably effective in poisoning the insect, and during the 1920s fluorides were introduced.
 Mally's cultivation practices continued to be a sensible and important way to manage boll weevil infestations.
 Organic pesticides and traps depending on synthetic sex pheromones have not been so effective with the boll weevil as they have been with other insects.
 The possibility of eradication of the organism simply by suspending cotton culture for two or more years over a broad region has not been disproved, but neither has it been fully tested.
 Since the boll weevil does not survive well on the High Plains of Texas, this region seems to be more favorable to future cotton production than the coastal areas.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Frank Wagner, "BOLL WEEVIL," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/teb01.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Frank Wagner, "BOLL WEEVIL," accessed July 12, 2020, http://www.tshaonline.org/handbook/online/articles/teb01.